CharaChorder/CCOS-firmware/README.md

 # CCOS Issue Repo

+_You can make pull requests to modifier rules directly to this repo via the files in `grammar/`._

 ## General Troubleshooting Steps

 Hardware can be weird sometimes.
 Before reporting an issue, make sure you